yahiamostafa/VLSM/README.md

 C | 192.168.1.112| 192.168.1.113|192.168.1.114|192.168.1.115

+Here is a python Application using a **PyQt5** Library to make a UI.
+**To be able to run this application in your Computer You have to install the requirements.txt file**

 <img src="https://github.com/yahiamostafa/VLSM/blob/main/Screenshot%20from%202022-11-25%2019-57-22.png" alt="Alt text" title="Screenshot from the The Application">

 <img src="https://github.com/yahiamostafa/VLSM/blob/main/Screenshot%20from%202022-11-25%2019-57-35.png" alt="Alt text" title="Screenshot from the The Application">